 Details of Members and officers of the Council represented on the Pensions and Investment Committee are shown in Appendix 1.
-Their combined contributions into the scheme were £26k in 2014/15.
+Their combined contributions into the scheme were £32,555 in 2014/15.
+The chairman of the committee is in receipt of a pension from the fund.